sistemaon/pinescript/ideas/README.md

 * In day graph use 1-2-3 pattern to sell/enter when in DTL (downtrend line).
 * In day graph use 1-2-3 pattern to buy/exit sell when in DTL (downtrend line).
 * May use MA length 50 to help to define trend lines.

+---

+## Week High Movimentation
+* Check the asset if has volume of at least 1 million.
+* Check the asset has change (%) greater than 10% in the last 7 days (week).
+* Check the asset in daily graph change (%) for correction.
+* Enter position in a smaller timeframe (240 minutes).
+* Check for 1-2-3 pattern to enter long or short.
+* Enter postion when pierces the low or high at the identified pattern.
+* May use an increse of 27% for stop loss regarding the price entered position.
+* May use moving average of 80 and 8 to help to define trend to enter position.
+* MA80 will work as market direction and MA8 will work as recoil/indent and point to same direction as MA80.